aaronpowell/aaronpowell.github.io/src/documents/posts/2013-07-05-javascript-binding-currying-and-arrows.md

---- cson
+---
-title: 'JavaScript bind, currying and arrow functions'
+  title: "JavaScript bind, currying and arrow functions"
-date: '2013-07-05'
+  date: "2013-07-05"
-tags: ['javascript']
+  tags:
-description: """After confusing my colleagues with how to invoke functions with a modifided set of arguments at a single time the next evolutionary point was to confuse them with creating functions that are always called with a different state.
+    - "javascript"
-"""
+  description: "After confusing my colleagues with how to invoke functions with a modifided set of arguments at a single time the next evolutionary point was to confuse them with creating functions that are always called with a different state."
 ---

 How many times have you written code like this: